JoaoLopesF/RemoteDebug/README.md

 # Know issues

-Sometimes the connection over telnet is slow, turn off/on can be resolve it.
+- Sometimes the connection over telnet is slow, reset command in telnet connection or turn off/on can be resolve it.
   But I need find why it occurs

 ## Thanks